You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Parameters

-Parameters are used in Compliance Rules to extend the functionality of Rules and to make them flexible.
-Parameters allow developers to create placeholders that can be modified to create multiple instances of the Compliance Rules.
+Parameters are used in Compliance Rules to extend their functionality and increase flexibility.
+Parameters allow developers to define placeholders that can be modified to create multiple instances of a Compliance Rule.

-Go to the Parameters tab and click on New Parameter to create a new Parameter for the Compliance Rule.
+Go to the Parameters tab and click New Parameter to create a Parameter for the Compliance Rule.

 Field